daos-stack/daos/NewDocs/DAOS Docker.md

 On Mac, please make sure that the Docker settings under "Preferences/{Disk, Memory}" are configured accordingly.

 ## What is DAOS
-The Distributed Asynchronous Object Storage (DAOS) is an open-source object store that leverages Non Volatile Memory (NVM), such as Storage Class Memory (SCM) and NVM Express (NVMe).
+The Distributed Asynchronous Object Storage (DAOS) is an open-source object store that leverages Non-Volatile Memory (NVM), such as Storage Class Memory (SCM) and NVM Express (NVMe).
 The storage process uses a key-value storage interface on top of NVM hardware.

 ## Building a Docker Image